Hannah Simmons

 Brief Life History of Hannah

-When Hannah Simmons was born on 17 July 1811, in Pennsylvania, United States, her father, Henry Simmons, was 21 and her mother, Christena Etter, was 18.
+When Hannah Simmons was born on 17 July 1811, in Pennsylvania, United States, her father, William Henry Simmons, was 21 and her mother, Christena Etter, was 18.
 She married John Sheets on 18 April 1836, in Rockingham, Virginia, United States.
 They were the parents of at least 6 daughters.
 She lived in Jackson Township, Hancock, Indiana, United States in 1860 and New Columbus, Adams Township, Madison, Indiana, United States for about 10 years.
 She died on 23 February 1883, in Madison, Indiana, United States, at the age of 71, and was buried in Simmons Cemetery, Jackson Township, Hancock, Indiana, United States.

 Photos and Memories (3)